OliEhlbeck/SeismicDataClassification/README.md

 Some open questions for future research:

-- **Are rockfalls and hybrid events inherently this separable?**
+- Are rockfalls and hybrid events inherently this separable?
-- Could these high accuracies reflect **overfitting or sampling bias**?
+- Could these high accuracies reflect overfitting or sampling bias?
-- **How transferable are models trained on volcanic regions (e.g., Montserrat) to non-volcanic regions (e.g., California)?**
+- How transferable are models trained on volcanic regions (e.g., Montserrat) to non-volcanic regions (e.g., California)?

-A promising line of research is to **train models on volcanic datasets and test them on tectonic earthquake datasets (and vice versa)** to assess generalization across different geophysical settings.
+A promising line of research is to train models on volcanic datasets and test them on tectonic earthquake datasets (and vice versa) to assess generalization across different geophysical settings.

-I see this project as a **starting point for machine learning in geoscience**, and hope to contribute to further development and collaboration in this field.
+I see this project as my starting point in machine learning for geoscience, and aim to contribute to further development and collaboration in this field in the future.

 ---